-I have been suffering with IBS for a fair few years, though I was only properly diagnosed in the last 18 months or so.
-Below are the top 5 resources that I use nearly everyday now, and that I wish I had known about long go!
+I have been suffering with IBS for around 7 years, though I was only properly diagnosed 4 years ago.
+Below are the top 5 resources that I use nearly everyday now, and that I wish I had known about 7 years ago!
 I wanted to share these with you as I think you will find them incredibly useful, supportive and inspiring too!

 1. Monash University Low FODMAP Diet App